Space: 1999: United Kingdom

-Network released Year One on Blu-ray in the UK on 1 November 2010, in full high definition (1080p), and simultaneously re-released their Special Edition DVD box set of Year One with new cover artwork at the same time.
+Network released Year One on Blu-ray in the UK on 1 November 2010, in full high definition (1080p), and simultaneously re-released their Special Edition DVD boxed set of Year One with new cover artwork at the same time.
 The Blu-ray set includes all of the extras on the 2005 Network DVD release as well as some of the extras that were on the 2001 Carlton DVD release (including a Lyons Maid ice-lolly commercial, and an SFX segment from the British documentary series Horizon).
 It also includes several new extras including a "Memories of Space" featurette, a Sylvia Anderson interview (in which she frankly discusses the series and her thoughts about Landau and Bain), an expanded version of the "These Episodes" documentary from the DVD set, several PDF files containing scripts and annuals, an extensive set of photo galleries with hundreds of stills, and the first episode of Year Two, "The Metamorph", in digitally restored hi-definition.

 Network DVD began a similar restoration process for Year Two in 2007.
 However, progress was slow due to higher production costs in comparison to remastering Year One.
 (The audio for Year One had already been digitised prior to Network's restoration, but Year Two's had not).
 In late 2014, Network finally announced that Year Two would be released in 2015.
 As part of this announcement, Network released a limited edition (of 1999 copies) of a special preview disc of the two-part story "The Bringers of Wonder" on 8 December 2014.
 This release also contains a restored version of the feature length Destination: Moonbase Alpha film.
 The remastered Year Two was eventually released on Blu-ray and DVD in September 2015, to coincide with the series' 40th Anniversary.
 Again containing a wealth of extra features, the sets include galleries, vintage interviews, a blooper, behind the scenes footage, original source audio recordings, scripts and annuals PDF files, a stock footage archive, a textless opening title sequence, trailers and promos, "music only" options for all episodes, a stop-motion fan film from 1979, and a specially re-edited/rescored version of the episode "Seed of Destruction" as if it were made for Year One.